Rusi Modi

-Modi's test career started at Lord's in India's first test in England in their tour of England in 1946.
+Modi belonged to Parsi community.
+His test career started at Lord's in India's first test in England in their tour of England in 1946.
 He made his debut in a three-day match (22–25 June 1946), which is best recognised for Sir Alec Bedser's eleven-wicket haul on debut.
 Incidentally, this test also marked the test debuts of Vijay Hazare and Vinoo Mankad, who would go on to be recognised players for India.

 Rusi Modi was evidently an accumulator of runs, this fact being evident from his test average of 46 and a first-class average of 53, which also weighed a lot on paper when seen alongside his 20 centuries in the latter respect.
 He also bowled some medium-pace and even grabbed a five-wicket haul, his only one in all formats of cricket he played in.

 First-Class Career

 Modi started his first class career with a century on debut at the age of 17 in a Bombay Pentangular match.
 In Ranji Trophy between 1943/44 and 1944/45, he scored five hundreds in successive innings for Bombay, seven in successive matches.
 The sequence read 168 v Maharashtra, 128 v Western India both in 1943/44, 160 v Sind, 210 v Western India, 245* & 31 v Baroda, 113 v Northern India and 98 & 151 v Holkar all in 1944/45.
 His aggregate of 1008 in only five Ranji matches in 1944/45 was a record which stood for over forty years.
 He made 1375 runs in all first class matches.
 Modi was only 20 at the time.

 Apart from the two double hundreds in Ranji, Modi scored a 215 for Parsees in the 1944/45 season.
 The next he hit 203 against Australian Services XI, the first double hundred for India in representative matches.
 Modi considered it the finest of all his innings.
 Modi represented Bombay in the Ranji Trophy, where he enjoyed success, scoring 2196 runs at an average of 81.69.